ditrit/OGrEE-Tools/AR/README.md

   `-h`, `--help`                        | show this help message and exit `--verbose {INFO,WARNING,ERROR,DEBUG}`| Specify the verbosity level `--debug DEBUG`                             | Specify a room and rack name with [ROOM].[RACK] format.
 If this argument is provided, the server won't try to read any picture for a label and will use this instead

+## Troubleshooting

+On Windows, when attempting to activate the virtual environment, if you get an error saying : `Activate.ps1 cannot be loaded because the execution of scripts is disabled on this system`, you can type

+`Set-ExecutionPolicy Unrestricted -Scope Process`

+into the terminal you are using.
+This will allow you tu load PowerShell scripts on this terminal only until it is closed.

+# Contact
+For any information about the project, please contact [Hervé Chibois](mailto:herve.chibois@orness.com) or [Timothé Rios](mailto:rios.timothe@gmail.com).